Understanding Verifiable Credentials

 The Components of Verifiable Credentials

-Verifiable Credentials consist of three fundamental components, each contributing to their integrity and security:
+Verifiable Credentials consist of three fundamental components, each contributing to their integrity and security.
+How these components are formally structured and protected is defined by the standards that govern verifiable credentials, including W3C, Open Badges 3.0, and Europass:

 1. Metadata